NIGK16000U Applied Ecosystem Ecology

 Knowledge:

-• Describe the overall global functioning of the three spheres (atmosphere, hydrosphere, geosphere), including the global climate system and global cycling cycling of elements
+• Describe the overall global functioning of the three spheres (atmosphere, hydrosphere, geosphere), particularly the global climate system and the global cycling of elements

 • Discuss the role of organisms, trophic levels, and diversity for the flow of matter and energy and overall ecosystem functioning